Wappromain/EBGM/README.md

 ```
 source venv/bin/activate
 ```
-3. Run the model locally
+3. Run the model locally.
+NOTE: The first argument is the python file containing all functions to be uses, the second argument is the training dataset, and the third argument is the testing image
 ```
 python src/main.py "src/rough/grayscale/" "src/00002qr010_940928.tif"
 ```